Miss USA

-Miss USA is an American beauty pageant that has been held annually since 1952 to select the entrant from United States in the Miss Universe pageant.
+Miss USA is an American beauty pageant that has been held annually since 1952 to select a US entrant for Miss Universe.
 The Miss Universe Organization operated both pageants, as well as Miss Teen USA, until 2020.
 In 2020, the organization announced it was licensing operation of the Miss USA and Miss Teen USA pageants to Crystle Stewart, who was the Miss USA winner in 2008.
 In October 2022, Stewart was suspended, and the rights to the pageants were returned to the Miss Universe Organization.
 The pageants are now operated by Thom Brodeur.

 The pageant was owned by Donald Trump from 1996 to 2015 and was previously broadcast on NBC.
 In September 2015, WME/IMG purchased the pageant from Trump.
 In 2020, for the first time, the FYI network broadcast the competition.
 In October 2022, JKN Global Group acquired the pageant along with the Miss Universe Organization itself from WME/IMG.

-The current reigning Miss USA is Audrey Eckert of Nebraska, who won the title on October 24, 2025, at the Grand Sierra Resort in Reno, Nevada.
+The current Miss USA is Justus Kelley of Virginia, who won the title on August 27, 2026, at the Adrienne Arsht Center for the Performing Arts in Miami, Florida.

 History

-The Miss USA pageant was conceived in 1950 when Yolande Betbeze, winner of the Miss America pageant, refused to pose for publicity pictures while wearing a swimsuit.
-Pageant sponsor Catalina decided to pull their sponsorship of the pageant and create their own competition.
+The Miss USA pageant was conceived in 1950 when Yolande Betbeze, winner of Miss America, refused to pose for publicity pictures while wearing a swimsuit.
+Pageant sponsor Catalina decided to remove their sponsorship of the pageant and create their own competition.
 Other owners have included a subsidiary of Gulf+Western Industries, Procter & Gamble under division of Madison Square Productions and Donald Trump.

 The first Miss USA and Miss Universe pageants were held concurrently in Long Beach, California, in 1952; the first Miss USA winner was Miss New York USA Jackie Loughery.
-There were 30 delegates in the first year of competition.
+There were 30 contestants in the first year of competition.
 Many states did not compete every year during the first two decades of the pageant's history.
-Since the 1970s, each state and the District of Columbia have sent a delegate each year.
+Since the 1970s, each state and the District of Columbia have sent a contestant each year.
 Alaska first competed in 1959 and Hawaii in 1960.
 Both had competed at Miss Universe until this time.

 The pageant aired on CBS from 1963 until 2002 and for many years was known for having a CBS game show host as pageant host.
 The show's highest ratings were in the early 1980s when it regularly topped the Nielsen ratings.
 Viewership dropped sharply from the 1990s to the 2000s, from an estimated viewership of 20 million to an average of 7 million from 2000 to 2001.
-In 2002, then-owner Donald Trump brokered a deal with NBC, giving it half-ownership of the Miss USA, Miss Universe, and Miss Teen USA pageants and moving them to the network on an initial five-year contract.
+In 2002, then-owner Trump brokered a deal with NBC, giving it half-ownership of the Miss USA, Miss Universe, and Miss Teen USA pageants and moving them to the network on an initial five-year contract.
 The pageant first aired on NBC in 2003.